pyohio/pyohio-static-website/src/pages/attend/volunteer.md

 title: Volunteer!
 ---

-Sign up to be on the volunteer list here: [Volunteer Sign-ups](https://goo.gl/muSVjG)
+Volunteer sign-up coming soon!

-Be sure to also [subscribe to our mailing list](/news/keep-in-touch) for updates.
+For now be sure to [subscribe to our mailing list](/news/keep-in-touch) for updates.

 On-site Volunteer Roles
 ----------------------